oxiKKK/goldsrc-version-list/README.md

 I've designed an utility that is able to decrypt these encrypted DLLs into their original form: _[gsdescrypt](https://github.com/oxiKKK/goldsource-dll-decryptor)_.

+# Linux builds

+Those are in `linux` subdirectory, as they might have slightly different build dates and manifest IDs.

 #  Actual list

 | Manifest #          | Exe build string                    | Build # | Encrypted |